calypsonet/keyple-website/content/docs/developer-guide/calypso-application.md

 ```

 ### PoTransaction
 Service providing high-level API to manage transactions with a Calypso PO.
-The tied Calypso PO Object is kept and updated at
+The tied CalypsoPO Object is kept and updated at
 each step of using this service.

 This service workflow is composed of two steps:
-* Prepare the commands to be executed to the PO
+* Prepares the commands to be sent to the PO; several command preparations can be stacked (no communication neither with the PO nor with the SAM).
 * Process the prepared commands.
+Performs all necessary communications with the PO and/or the SAM to carry out the previously prepared operations.
+CalypsoPo is updated accordingly.

+Note:
-Regarding of commands, the presence of SAM could be mandatory.
+* Regarding of commands, the presence of SAM is mandatory or not (mandatory when a *Calypso Secure Session* is open).
+* Pay attention to the number of commands affecting the session modifications buffer, see the *ModificationMode* setting.

 ```java
     ...